 Birthday parties for toddlers and preschoolers are happy, fun filled events.
 They can be a joy and delight for everyone.
 When planning a party for young children there are two main things to consider, the number of guests and party planning.

 Fun and Easy Party Ideas

 Many people believe you should invite the same amount of children as the age of your child.
 For example, if your child is turning 4, you should invite 4 children.
 I think you can break this rule if you have extra people to help you at the party.
-You can even hire neighborhood teens to help you with the party.
+Hire neighborhood teens to help you with the party.
 Also, if space is limited you can host your party at a local park.

 When planning a party make sure you have someone to take videos, digital pictures or instant photos of the party guests, activities and the birthday child.
 When all the activities are finished you can show pictures or videos to your young guests before their parents pick them up.
 It's a nice quiet activity that will keep their attention.
 Children love looking at themselves.

 I have found one of the most important aspects of a successful party is to have lots, even more than enough, activities for the children.
 I love creating a party from a theme and finding games and activities to support the theme.
 When choosing an idea, take into consideration the guests ( all boys, all girls, or both), seasons, holidays and weather.
 Make sure you have little transition activities to do while you set up for the next birthday activity.

 Balloon invitation-Buy big balloons and confetti.
 Make the invitation on flexible paper you can roll into a small scroll.
 Add the scroll and confetti to the balloon before blowing it up.
 Use a funnel to add confetti.
 Blow up the balloon and add a streamer with a tag that says, "Pop me!"
 Deliver to the guests.